chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-09-singapore-covid19-case-data-checkpoint.md

 Overall, the model was simply bad.
 There are several possible reasons why:

 #### There was insufficient personal data
 Besides gender, age, and nationality, no other personal data was provided (yay PDPA!).
 This is a major factor.
-A person's time to recovery (or even the possibly of recovery) depends on his/her current health, any existing medical conditions, and maybe genes.
-A epidemiologist could probably tell you more.
+A person's time to recovery (or even the possibility of recovery) depends on his/her current health, any existing medical conditions, and maybe genes.
+A epidemiologist could probably list more important factors.

 #### There will always be insufficient data
 Even if we had a lot of data on personal characteristics, we still need a large sample size.
 However, data will not be generated fast enough.
 This is because (a) the time from infection to discharge/death is rather long and (b) our population is just too small.

 #### Regime change
 This refers to the changing relationship between the predictors (i.e. personal data) and the outcome (recovery/death).
 As our hospitals become better equipped and able to fight COVID-19, we could see, for example, a decrease in the number of days spent in hospital, or fewer deaths.
 As the government introduces more measures, the local transmission rate could decrease further.
-These changes could affect a model that predicts outcomes.

 # Conclusion
 In this post, we explored data on COVID-19 cases in Singapore from the [Gov.sg COVID-19 Dashboard](https://www.gov.sg/article/covid-19-cases-in-singapore) and the [Against COVID-19 Singapore Dashboard](https://www.againstcovid19.com/singapore/dashboard).
-While we made some general observations about age, gender, source, nationality, days in hospital, and outcome (hospitalised/deceased/discharged), we could not model the outcomes well.
-This was expected, and probably was so because we didn't (and won't) have enough data.
+While we made some general observations about age, gender, source, nationality, days in hospital, transmission, and outcome (hospitalised/deceased/discharged), we could not model the outcomes well.
+This was expected, and probably was because we didn't (and won't) have enough data.

 The most impactful finding for me was the 98% (320 of 326) rate.
 Our healthcare workers are working themselves to the bone, and the results are clear.
 To everyone on the frontline in our fight against COVID-19: Stay strong - the nation is behind you!
 To everyone else: Stay healthy and safe.